backupbrew/switchbrew/Homebrew Menu.md

 Default settings will be used for any settings not specified in the theme (including themeInfo).

+See [Homebrew Themes](Homebrew%20Themes.md "wikilink") for a list of themes.

 The string used for displaying the buttons can be set with buttonAText, buttonBText, and buttonMText, but normally this can be left at the defaults.
 Change the value of the enableWaveBlending field to 1 to